Aunt Vadge: Are my vaginal tears herpes?

 Hi Aunt Vadge,

-I’ve been having unprotected sex with my boyfriend since the beginning of September of this year and have not noticed anything abnormal until now.
-After having sex on Saturday (5 days ago) I noticed a small tear on the bottom of my vagina near the perineal, which at the time I thought nothing of.
+I’ve been having unprotected sex with my boyfriend since the beginning of September this year and hadn’t noticed anything abnormal until now.
+After having sex on Saturday (5 days ago) I noticed a small tear on the bottom of my vagina near the perineum, which at the time I thought nothing of.

-We had sex again last night resulting in what looks like now 2 (1 small 1 rather big) splits in that same area that are pretty deep and a little painful/itchy.
-I am absolutely scared to death to see a doctor in fear of it being herpes hence why I am writing you here.
+We had sex again last night, and now there look to be 2 splits in that same area (1 small, 1 rather big) that are pretty deep and a little painful and itchy.
+I am absolutely scared to death to see a doctor in fear of it being herpes, which is why I’m writing to you here.
 They don’t seem to be healing very fast and I’m really freaked out.

 Please help!